alearrigo/alearrigo/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a data scientist doing freelance consultancy mainly in the field of psychometrics and finance.
+I am a data scientist currently doing freelance consultancy.
+Here is some information about my (admittedly, non-contiguous) professional interests.

+I've always been interested in international startup scene and how technology can be leveraged for sustainable economic and social development.
+Previously, I co-founded a VC-backed startup called dexlab.io operating in open finance and cryptocurrencies spaces.

+Recently, I have been working as a consultant mainly in psychometrics, using several established tools and methods and exploring the paradigmatic revolution of dynamical network analysis in psychological constructs.

+Currently living in Italy, I lived in Berlin for a while.

+Check my Github and Medium for the latest public projects I am currently working on.